Training & Resource Center

 Upcoming Training Opportunities

-Crisis Response Plan (CRP) Training
+Crisis Response Plan (CRP) Workshop

 Our UT Health San Antonio team has received funding from Face the Fight to conduct monthly workshops in Crisis Response Planning for Suicide Prevention.
 These workshops are offered at no cost and are open to any individual who supports veterans in work, as a volunteer, or peer, including veteran-serving mental health clinics and allies of veterans.